David2406/Deep_Learning_Driver_Recognition/README.md

 This repository contains a notebook 'Driver_Recognition.ipynb' in which different deep learning developpments are implemented in order to detect 10 classes of driver behaviors.
 The presentation of the problem and the construction of the data sets are described in the notebook itself.
+The notebook is composed of four parts:

+-  Part 1: Data treatment
+-  Part 2: Construction of a naive Convolutional Neural Network with **TensorFlow**
+-  Part 3: Dimension reduction: an Iterative Principal Component Analysis method
+-  Part 4: Construction of a deep Residual Network with **Keras**

 This repository also contains the zipped folder train.zip which contains 20000 .jpeg images of different drivers.
 Before executing the notebook, you should unzip train.zip as the path towards the folder ./train/ is required to build the dataset.